Azure/intelligent-app-workshop/docs/index.md

 In this comprehensive workshop, you will:

 - Utilize Azure AI Studio for reasoning engines, Prompt Flow for LLMOps, AI Search for semantic retrieval systems, and Semantic Kernel for orchestration.
+- Work with [Miyagi](https://github.com/Azure-Samples/miyagi) codebase during the hands-on experiential workshop
-- Explore advanced capabilities such as AutoGen
+- Explore advanced capabilities such as AutoGen and GraphRag

 ## Topics for the Workshop